 For an even cheaper alternative opt for a bus.
 The express bus 783 leaves the airport every 30 minutes.
 The price is cheap (only $1-2), but expect the ride to take nearly an hour.
 When the bus drops you off you’ll more than likely need to walk a short distance to your final destination.

-If you’re looking for coffee head to….
-Origo; a cool coffee joint on the outskirts of old town.
+If you’re looking for coffee head to… Origo; a cool coffee joint on the outskirts of the old town.
 Close enough to walk to, but far enough to draw locals over tourists.
 Just beware – while WiFi is available, laptops are not permitted indoors.

-If you’re looking for beer head to….
-Caru’ cu Bere; the oldest beer house in Bucharest having opened in 1879!
-The building was designed in art nouveau form, designed by an Austrian architect.
-Its beautiful from both the outside and inside.
+If you’re looking for beer head to… Caru’ cu Bere; the oldest beerhouse in Bucharest having opened in 1879!
+The building was designed in the art nouveau form, designed by an Austrian architect.
+It’s beautiful from both the outside and inside.

-If you’re looking for wine head to….
-Pâine si Vin; a wine bar on the outskirts of old town.
+If you’re looking for wine head to… Pâine si Vin; a wine bar on the outskirts of the old town.
 Strictly serving Romanian wine (along with delicious pizzas), it’s the perfect place to get acquainted with Romania!

 I’m interested in knowing, have you visited Bucharest before?
 What was your experience like?